shivamujawame/AIW-Infra-Migration/Labfiles/getting-started-page-migrate-windows-servers-to-azure-hol.md

 - **Azure Site Recovery**: Provides reliable replication and failover of workloads to Azure with minimal downtime.

+## Getting Started with the Lab

+Welcome to Migrate Windows Server to Azure workshop!
+We've prepared a seamless environment for you to explore and learn about Azure services.
+Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment